raunakbardia/airQuality/README.md

 	1c.
 After the script is run, I manually selected the dates for which I needed the data, and submitted the request for pollution data. <br /><br />
 	1d.
 The query produces a table with an option to export the data in various formats.
 The Raw data that is downloaded is saved in "DistrictWiseData.xlsm" workbook in the "RawData" sheet. <br /><br />

-2. The raw data includes pollution levels monitores at each station.
+2. The raw data includes pollution levels monitors at each station.
 We converted this into city-level data by aggregating information from all stations within the city. <br /><br />
 	2a.
 This is achieved using an Excel macro.
 The module is saved in "DistrictWiseData.xlsm" <br /><br />
 	2b.
 Resulting data consists of data for all 365 days of 2019 for 128 cities <br /><br />